AlbertoKSUS/KUZO/README.md

 # 🎶 KuzoBot

-**KuzoBot** is a powerful Discord bot, which currently only has the functionality of a music bot, built with [discord.py](https://github.com/Rapptz/discord.py), [Wavelink](https://github.com/PythonistaGuild/Wavelink), and [Spotipy](https://github.com/plamere/spotipy).
-It supports music playback from YouTube and can intelligently handle Spotify links (tracks, playlists, and albums) by searching their counterparts on YouTube.
+**KuzoBot** is a powerful Discord bot focused on music playback, built with [discord.py](https://github.com/Rapptz/discord.py), [Wavelink](https://github.com/PythonistaGuild/Wavelink), and [Spotipy](https://github.com/plamere/spotipy).
+It supports music from YouTube and intelligently handles Spotify links (tracks, playlists, and albums) by searching for their counterparts on YouTube.

 ---